ThinkIQ-Labs/SMIP-.NET-SDK/README.md

 We have two methods to make requests: either get a JObject with the complete response or specify the node and have the response explicitely cast as a SMIP SDK object.

-The following object types are included.
-The list can easily be extended as needed:
+The following object types are included:

 - Attribute
 - Equipment